PassMonitor logo PassMonitor

 What's the difference between the Deep Web and the Dark Web?

-The Deep Web is everything not indexed by search engines — it includes corporate intranets, academic databases, and login-protected areas.
+The Deep Web is everything not indexed by search engines, including corporate intranets, academic databases, and login-protected areas.
 The Dark Web is a specific part of the Deep Web accessible only through special browsers (like Tor), where leaked personal data often ends up being shared or exposed.

 How can I protect myself from future breaches?

-Use a different password for each site or service — if one leaks, the others stay protected.
+Use a different password for each site.
 Enable two-factor authentication (2FA) whenever possible.
-Use a password manager like Bitwarden or 1Password to automatically create and store strong passwords.
-Avoid clicking links in suspicious emails and periodically check if your data has appeared in new breaches.
+Use a password manager like Bitwarden or 1Password.
+Avoid clicking suspicious links and check your data in new breaches periodically.
+Read our digital security guide for a complete roadmap.

 What is two-factor authentication (2FA) and why is it so important?